 A rig is a camera with multiple sensors (lenses), such as the Parrot Sequoia or the MicaSense RedEdge.
 Each sensor produces one or more images in different bands.
 The lenses in each single camera are usually oriented in slightly different directions.
 To be able to generate stitched images for each band that are aligned with respect to each other, the relative orientation between the lenses must be known.
 These relative orientations are the rig relatives.

 The rig relatives are usually provided by the camera manufacturer and stored in the Exif data of each image.
 Pix4Dfields looks for this information and uses it by default if provided.

 If the rig relative information is not provided in the Exif data, Pix4Dfields by default performs a software-based rig relative calibration to obtain the rig relatives (available since Pix4Dfields 1.4).
 This can be disabled by the user.

 If you process your dataset in Pix4Dfields and notice misalignment of the bands it could be caused by wrong or inaccurate rig relative data in the Exif data.
-The orientation of the lenses may for example change by a hard landing or damage to the camera.
+The orientation of the lenses may for example change due to temperature changes, a hard landing, or damage to the camera.

 In this case, you may force Pix4Dfields to use the software-based rig relative calibration (ignoring the manufacturer-provided information), by using the advanced settings and enabling the rig relatives calibration function.
 During processing, the software will then algorithmically recover the rig relatives by matching key points in different bands.
 This will increase the processing time by 1-2 minutes for each rig in the dataset.